-Operating expenses include the fixed costs of running a company that are not directly related to the sales volume or number of units sold.
-Operating expenses are also referred to as selling, general, and administrative expenses (SG&A).
-SG&A includes administrative costs such as the CEO's salary, marketing costs such as advertising, and general costs such as office supplies and other office expenses.
-In addition to the SG&A expenses, publicly traded companies include non-cash expenses such as depreciation and amortization
+Operating expenses include the fixed cost of running a company that are not directly related to the sales volume or number of units sold.
+Operating expenses are also referred to as Selling, General & Administrative expenses (SG&A).
+SG&A includes administrative costs such as the CEO's salary, marketing costs such as advertising and general costs such as office supplies and other office expenses.
+In addition to the SG&A expenses, publicly traded companies include non-cash expenses such as Depreciation and Amortization.